Title IX, United States Education Amendment of 1972

 If a report of domestic violence, dating violence, sexual assault or stalking is reported to the District, the following procedures will be undertaken:

 The investigation will apply a preponderance of the evidence standard in determining if a violation of District policy occurred.
-The District will inform the victim of the outcome of the investigation and whether or not the accused will be administratively charged.
+The District will inform the victim and accused of the outcome of the investigation and whether or not the accused will be administratively charged.